ooni/ooni.org/content/support/faq.md

 international attention, whereas the [blocking of religious and ethnic minority sites](https://ooni.org/post/iran-internet-censorship/#human-rights-issues) may be less known.

-2. **Internet censorship often differs from network to network within a country.** In many countries around the world, Internet Service Providers (ISPs) block access to different websites, often as a result of vague government orders.
-A site that may be accessible in your network may be blocked in another.
+2. **Internet censorship often differs across networks within a country.** In many countries, Internet Service Providers (ISPs) block access to different websites, often as a result of vague government orders.
+A site may be accessible from one network and may be blocked in another.

-3. **Most censorship techniques are quite subtle.** When an ISP serves a block page, they inform you that a site is intentionally censored (and they often include a legal justification).
-Some ISPs, however, serve *blank* block pages which can potentially create ambiguity on whether a site is intentionally blocked or inaccessible due to other reasons (such as bad connectivity).
+3. **Most censorship techniques can be quite subtle.** When an ISP serves a block page, they often inform you that a site is intentionally censored and they often include a legal justification.
+Some ISPs, however, serve *blank* block pages which can potentially create ambiguity on whether a site is intentionally blocked or inaccessible due to other reasons (such as a technical problem).
 In many countries, ISPs don’t serve block pages at all.
 Rather, they block sites by entirely different means (such as DNS tampering, TCP/IP blocking, or RST injection) which don’t inform users, nor